Thursday, December 22, 2022

 Muscarinic receptors are present in the parasympathetic nervous system and signal secretion from glands and smooth muscle contractions.
 Muscarine has no action on the skeletal muscles and does not act on the brain cells.

-Diseases, due to autoimmune disease and unknown etiology, leading to decreased function of ACh, are Myasthenia gravis, Eaton Lambert syndrome, Gallian Barry syndrome and Ascending paralysis in febrile children.
+Diseases, due to autoimmune disease and some unknown causes, decrease functions of ACh: these conditions are - Myasthenia gravis, Eaton Lambert syndrome, Gallian Barry syndrome and Ascending paralysis in febrile children.

-When used as drug, it temporally producing muscle paralysis are used every day in surgery to ensure a better surgical outcome.
+When used as drug - it temporally produce muscle paralysis are used every day in surgery to ensure a better surgical outcome.
 Patients on mechanical ventilators at times require muscle paralytic drugs to prevent patients struggle to breathe.

 2. Biological amines: